 Harold Washington Social Security Center

-The Harold Washington Social Security Center occupies one city block of downtown Chicago's West Loop.
-Owned by GSA but delegated to the Social Security Administration, the building is named in honor of Harold Lee Washington, the first African-American Mayor of Chicago, who served the city from 1983 until his death in 1987.
+The Harold Washington Social Security Center occupies one city block of Chicago's West Loop.
+Owned by GSA but delegated to the Social Security Administration, the building is named in honor of Harold Lee Washington, a former U.S. Congressman and the first African-American mayor of Chicago, who served the city from 1983 until his death in 1987.

-For building information or service calls, contact the Washington SSA Service Desk using the information in the top right box on this page.
-For general federal government information, call 1-800-FED-INFO.
+For SSA claims or other customer issues, call 1-800-772-1213 or visit SSA.gov.
+For building information or service calls, contact the Harold Washington SSA Property Management Office at top right.
+For other federal government information, call 1-800-FED-INFO.

 Art in Architecture

-- Batcolumn by Claes Oldenburg depicts a colossal baseball bat that stands more than 100 feet tall constructed of painted steel.
+- Batcolumn by Claes Oldenburg depicts a colossal baseball bat, standing more than 100 feet tall and constructed of painted steel.

 - Chicago Murals by Ilya Bolotowsky (1907-1981) explores the relationship between architecture and abstract art.
 Displayed in the lobby, this piece was commissioned by the federal government during the New Deal Era.

 View the entire federal fine arts collection at www.gsa.gov/fa.